cullophid/barely-functional/README.md

 ```

 ### takeLast :: Int -> [a] -> [a]
-returns the last n elements of a list
+Returns the last n elements of a list.

 ```js
 _.takeLast(2, [1, 2, 3, 4])